mosaicdao/faucet/README.md

-# faucet
+# 🚰 Mosaic Faucet

-Mosaic faucet for base coins and EIP20 tokens
+Mosaic faucet for base coins and EIP20 tokens.